 To scrub or not to scrub is not the question.

-But there are other questions about exfoliation - a necessary component of your skincare routine - and we are here to answer them for you.
+But there are other plenty of other questions about exfoliation, and we are here to answer them for you.

 The trouble is that our skin becomes much less effective at desquamation as we age: the matrix in which skin cells sit (like a biological glue that holds them together) becomes thicker and does not let go of older cells as easily.
 The result is dull skin with less of that healthy glow you had when you were in your teens.
 So, exfoliation is one way you can help your skin stay up to speed with its natural "freshening up" process, restoring your skin to a brighter, illuminated appearance.
 The trick, of course, is to exfoliate the right way, with the right frequency.
-If done too harshly or too often, you will take away too many layers of skin cells (stratum corneum, to the right), and expose other, less mature skin cells that are incapable of the demanding work required at the outer layers of the skin.
+If done too harshly or too often, you will take away too many layers of skin cells from the stratum corneum, and damage your skin's barrier function.
 Over-exfoliated skin will appear red, irritated, blotchy, and conditions such as dermatitis, acne, and rosacea can become more visible.
 As with just about everything in life, moderation and balance are key.
 So, let's talk about methods of exfoliation.

 There are several methods of exfoliation, and here we will focus on the ones you can do at home, rather than the more expensive dermatology office options, like microdermabrasion and chemical peels.